 The Environmental Troika - Refrigerants phase out Energy Reduction Recycling by re-use.

 For medium to large commercial buildings the water chillers providing the cooling services for the air-conditioning systems often represent the highest single energy load on the building.

-Until recently designers gave little thought to energy efficiency, the machines used HCFC refrigerant gases found to be harmful to the Ozone Layer, with the replacement HFC refrigerants are now deemed equally damaging due to adverse affects on Global Warming.
+Until recently designers gave little thought to energy efficiency, the machines used HCFC refrigerant gases found to be harmful to the Ozone Layer, with the replacement HFC refrigerants are now deemed equally damaging due to adverse effects on Global Warming.
 They also require many tonnes of mined materials to manufacture.
 Replacing chillers is also expensive and very inconvenient, and, in our view often hugely wasteful of the mineral resources used in their original manufacture.
 However, the techniques now available under the ReChill® concept for bespoke application to individual chillers of virtually any make and model now allow modernisation of these machines to reflect the very latest available production techniques...

 Hydro Chloro Fluoro Carbons - HCFCs, and notably R22, will be banned from further use after Christmas, yet hard on the heels of the HCFC phase out comes a decision from the EU that their replacements, HydroFluoroCarbons - HFCs, are equally bad for the environment, due to their inherent high Global Warming Potential and these fluids will have a limited life span with the majority scheduled to be gone from service by 2030.
 This presents a significant dilemma for equipment users, especially those investing now in new chillers expected to serve at least 20 years - these EU decisions have already limited the lifespan to at best 15 years.

 Energy costs are only going one way, and the ability of the National Grid to withstand an ever growing demand is now being sorely tested.
 In the peak of Summer the water chiller load on a city like London is vast, and becomes the largest capacity demand.
 The heat rejection is such that a vast hot well forms over the city, increasing the discomfort for all, and seemingly concentrating harmful polluting emissions from vehicle exhaust and industry.
 Much of this local warming is due to inefficient plant and poor control of buildings to keep the cooled air in, and keep the heat out in the first place.